spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 {% info_block warningBox "Verification" %}

-Ensure that the data for locale-store and country-store relationships have been added to the `spy_locale_store` and `spy_country_store` tables.
+Make sure the data for locale-store and country-store relationships have been added to the `spy_locale_store` and `spy_country_store` tables.

 {% endinfo_block %}